 From that day forward, CII's goal has been constant as our membership has grown larger and more diverse: strong governance standards at public companies and strong shareholder rights.
 Members use their proxy votes, shareowner resolutions, pressure on regulators, discussions with companies and litigation where necessary to effect change.

 Today, many CII corporate governance policies once considered radical are commonly accepted standards.
-Our voting membership has grown to more than 135 public, union and corporate employee benefit plans, endowments and foundations with combined assets under management of approximately $4 trillion.
+Our voting membership has grown to more than 140 public, union and corporate employee benefit plans, endowments and foundations with combined assets under management of approximately $4 trillion.
 Our associate members include non U.S. asset managers with more than $ trillion in assets and a range of asset managers with more than $35 trillion in assets under management.
 They and other Institutional shareowners have a much greater voice today than they did in 1985 in part because of the constant vigilance and hard work of CII to protect and strengthen that voice.